berlotto/algorithm-study/README.md

-# elixir-study
+# Algo study

-Exercises on Elixir Lang
+Exercises about algorithms